 Even good people, with different personality types and backgrounds, sometimes don’t communicate as well as they could.
 Sometimes people become disconnected.
 Others feel stressed out.
 Expectations are misunderstood, cliques form, and the lack of cohesiveness hurts your organization’s productivity… day after day after day.

 The truth is that most people really do want to make a positive contribution.

 They just may not be aware of the patterns of beliefs and behaviors that are keeping them apart.
 So how do you get everyone on the same page with a positive attitude?

 How do you get even a virtual workforce to support and collaborate with each other?

-When you bring Sean Glaze in for team building activities…
+When you bring Sean in for team building events…

 People arrive, curious, not sure what to expect.
 Sean is warm and engaging as he introduces himself.
 His smiles and energy are soon reflected in smiles around the room.
 In the introductory keynote talk, he touches on common workplace issues with entertaining stories that make your group laugh, because they recognize their own tendencies.